cosynus-lix/docker_tutorial/README.md

 # Docker Tutorial

-*DISCLAIMER*: I learned to use Docker for necessity (DARPA fun) --- I definitely miss what are the good practices.

 ## What is Docker and Why is it Useful?

-You can think of Docker as a platform to define, create, run, and coordinate virtual machines.
-Docker is different than a virtual machine because it virtualizes the OS-level primities instead of the machine's hardware.
-So, it abstraction is "lightweight" and faster than a standard virtual machine (i.e., operating system virtualization instead of hardware virtualization)
+Docker is a platform that allows to define, create, run, and coordinate containers (a virtual "operating system"?).
+Docker is different than a virtual machine because it virtualizes the OS-level primitives instead of the machine's hardware.
+So, it abstraction is "lightweight" than a standard virtual machine (i.e., operating system virtualization instead of hardware virtualization)

 ![Container vs. virtual machines](https://i2.wp.com/www.docker.com/blog/wp-content/uploads/Blog.-Are-containers-..VM-Image-1-1024x435.png?ssl=1)

 Why do we use Docker?

-- *Deploy* and *redistribute* software in a fast and repeatable way.
+- *Deploy* and *distribute* software in a fast and repeatable way.

   A use case is to deploy a web service "in the cloud".
 Each remote machine can have a different operating system, resources, and can be virtualized in different ways...
-If the remote machine install Docker then we can just deploy our software with Docker in a uniform (and reliable) way.
+If the remote machine installs Docker then we can just deploy our software with Docker in a uniform (and reliable) way.

 - *Continuous Integration*:

   A common use case is when we want to run a set of tests on a system (a single software or a distributed system).
 We want to fix the environment (or environments) used to test our system (e.g., test it different versions of Java) and run the tests in a clean environment (for automatic continuous integration on GitHub, see [TravisCI](https://travis-ci.com)).

+Some use cases we are more interested in:

+- Create replication packages for our experiments: when we publish a paper we can set up docker instead than a virtual machine (advantages: more reusable, faster to create, easier to distribute)

+- Try different development environments quickly, without polluting your system.
+For example run a program requiring a completely different version of clibc or run a program that works on linux on Mac or Windows.

+- Have and share the development and execution environments for our tools: for example, we could use Docker to define the machine used to develop ROS.

-  Another test case is to compile, run, and evaluate the student's programming exercises where every time the student upload a new program we want to compile it run some test cases.
+- Another test case (similar to continuous integration) is to compile, run, and evaluate the student's programming exercises where every time the student upload a new program we want to compile it run some test cases.
 Clearly we want separation (e.g., not having a student's assignment polluting the results of another student's assignment), so every time we want to run a new, separate system that already has all the necessary dependencies installed.

-Use cases we are more interested in:

-- Create replication packages for our experiments: when we publish a paper we can set-up docker instead than a virtual machine (advantages: more reusable, faster to , easier to distribute)

-- Try different development environments quickly, without polluting your system: run a program requiring a specific version of libc.

-- Have and share the development and execution environments for our tools: for example, we could use Docker to define the machine used to develop ROShave a Docker  (not just for static analysis, but also for robotics).

-Docker also allows to define a composition of different virtual machines, for example useful to specify when developing a distributed system (e.g., multiple services - less interesting).
+Docker also allows to define a composition and orchestration of different containers, useful to specify the deployment of distributed systems (e.g., multiple services).

+**Limitations**: the container uses the guest operating system.
+So, in principle to run Windows you need Windows.
+Docker on Mac and Windows "cheats" to run Linux containers, since it uses a Linux kernel underneath (virtualized somehow).
+In practice some combinations do not work, like running a Windows container on MacOs.

 ## 0. Test your installation